creationix/luvmonkey/README.markdown

 Currently, the project is very alpha and exploratory.

+Come to #luvmonkey on freenode irc or to discuss any questions.

 ## Building

 At the moment it's only been tested on Ubuntu (this should change soon when gyp support lands).
 Also I'm using the libmozjs package from debian to skip building spidermonkey from source.